mbocon/intro-to-jsx-react/README.md

 - JSX makes code easier to read and write.
 - JSX allows you to use all the power and syntax features of JavaScript that you're used to.
-- It prevents injection attacks!
-    - According to the docs: "By default, React DOM escapes any values embedded in JSX before rendering them.
-Thus it ensures that you can never inject anything that’s not explicitly written in your application.
-Everything is converted to a string before being rendered.
-This helps prevent XSS (cross-site-scripting) attacks."
 - React recommends using JSX.
 - JSX provides syntatic sugar for the `React.createElement()` function.